Fleckism/SecurityPlus/My notes.md

 - Links are great when going through the notes
 - Hashtags are good for searching for a particular subject.
 - See how to add groups
+- graph view does not show folders only links
 - **Test to see if assisted labs work more than once!**
 	- Scenarios
 		- Have page for defenses